fdemian/elementary-editor/README.md

 yarn add elementary-editor
 ```

-- Import the editor and use in on your code:
+- Import the editor and use it on your code:

 ```
 import Editor from 'elementary-editor';